Health coaching for managers

 • Regular bedtimes

-• Short walk before bed
+• Short walk before going to bed

-• min.
-1 hour before no meal
+• No meal at least 1 hour before

 • best in the forest with good air (terpenoids)